 1. If you need the use of A/V equipment but are not part of our A/V team…PLEASE, ask for help.
 Really, we are here to help and teach.

-2. If you are going to host an event where you need the use of A/V equipment, it is your responsibility to arrange that an A/V tech can be on site ahead of time
+2. If you are going to host an event where you need the use of A/V equipment, it is your responsibility to arrange that an A/V tech can be on site ahead of time.
+Note that there may be a cost associated with this service.

-We love what we do and are more than wiling to help out, but please be respectful of our time as well.
+We love what we do and are more than wiling to help out, but please be respectful of our time with our friends and family as well.